 MFN clauses are customary in nearly all BITs.
 They allow foreign investors to profit from the highest standards of treatment provided to any country under any BIT the host country has signed and ratified.
 As such, MFN clauses entail per se international obligations not only among the contracting states, but also with regard to other states, since an MFN clause may "borrow" from international treaties or state practice other than between the contracting states.
-The MFN clause in a BIT thus opens up this BIT for future developments which are unclear at the moment the treaty is concluded, as any future, more favourable treatment granted by one of the contracting states to another contracting party will become part of the scope of the treaty via its MFN clause.
+The MFN clause in a BIT thus opens up this BIT for future developments which are unclear at the moment the treaty is concluded, as any future, more favourable treatment granted by one of the contracting states to another contracting party will become part of the scope of the treaty via its MFN clause.28

-Recognizing this important opening-up effect of MFN clauses, today's discussion on such clauses mostly concerns a few more specific questions, i.e. whether MFN clauses also relate to procedural rights, such as dispute http://untreaty.un.org/ilc/texts/instruments/english/conventions/1\1\1969.pdf..
+Recognizing this important opening-up effect of MFN clauses, today's discussion on such clauses mostly concerns a few more specific questions, i.e. whether MFN clauses also relate to procedural rights, such as dispute settlement and the treaty's definitions, and to what extent the scope of the

+27 According to the Vienna Convention on the Law of Treaties, Article 31, United Nations Treaty Series Vol. 1155, 2005, Vienna Convention on the Law of Treaties, 1969, http://untreaty.un.org/ilc/texts/instruments/english/conventions/1_1_1969.pdf..
 See also Markus Perkams and James M. Hosking, "The Protection of Intellectual Property Rights Through International Investment Agreements: Only a Romance or True Love?," Transnational Dispute Management 6, no. 2 (August 2009): 15.